Rice University's Computer Engineering Design Academy—Summer Programs for Middle School Students

 STEM-focused summer programs make you future-ready by exposing you to related careers and the skills you need to learn to excel in them.
 You learn the importance of teamwork and collaboration and can network with like-minded peers from across the country and internationally.
 Summer programs prove a demonstrated interest in a subject, which adds value to your student profile!

 Rice University’s Computer Engineering Design Academy is a program worth considering for middle school students.
 We will review the program in this blog, providing information on its offerings, what you can study, prestige, eligibility criteria, and important application dates, ending with the pros and cons of the program to help you decide whether it’s a good fit for you.
+Note that the following information is based on the most recent program, with dates subject to change but generally similar from year to year.

 What is Rice University's Computer Engineering Design Academy all about?

 The Computer Engineering Design Academy is a week-long, in-person summer program for grades 6-8.
 Here, students use Computer-Aided Design (CAD) programming to design items that connect STEM principles to real-life applications.
 Each year, students focus on a unique design project.
-Students part of the 2024 cohort designed rovers and learned how to use 3D printers.
+Students part of the previous cohort designed rovers and learned how to use 3D printers.

 What are the important dates?